redis-developer/redi2hack/README.md

-# Realtime GraphQL using Redis Streams, and RediSearch
+# Realtime GraphQL using Redis Streams, and Redis Search

-Showcases how to use Realtime GraphQL using Redis Streams and real-time search using RediSearch in Java
+Showcases how to use Realtime GraphQL using Redis Streams and real-time search usingRedis Searchin Java

 ### Previews